Cycling Highway 190 into the Sequoia National Forest, another US 100 Bike Climb.

 - The entrance to this climb is the pass into Long Canyon at about mile two (defined by a distinct sheer rock wall on the right) -- we pass through and then look back on this pass over the next 10 miles as it becomes smaller and smaller in the distance -- a reminder of the significant length of this ride as we ascend (see slideshow, above).

-- While we have not ridden on to Ponderosa to test Joey’s view of the hamburgers at the restaurant there, we did pull into the Pierpont Coffee Shop at mile 12.6 and can attest to the yummy apple pie and old-school coffee shop charm of this spot -- excellent!
+- Two options for food - we did pull into the Pierpont Coffee Shop at mile 12.6 and can attest to the yummy apple pie and old-school coffee shop charm of this spot -- excellent!